- September 18, 2008

 Multiwinia: Survival of the Flattest is a Science Fiction Real Time Strategy game set in the digital world of Darwinia, where opposing tribes of Multiwinians engage in action-packed battles.
 Players can choose from six game modes, either competing or cooperating with others in multiplayer and PvP matches, or playing alone in single-player mode.
 The game boasts good graphics and a unique retro-arcade style, making it an immersive and entertaining experience.

-- Multiwinia offers a fun and chaotic multiplayer experience, especially when played with friends, making it a great party game.
+- Multiwinia offers a fun and chaotic multiplayer experience, especially when played with friends.

-- The game features a variety of game modes and power-ups that add depth and excitement to the gameplay, despite its simplistic mechanics.
+- The game features a variety of game modes and power-ups that add depth and excitement to the gameplay.

-- The online multiplayer community is nearly dead, making it difficult to find matches against other players.
+- The multiplayer community is largely dead, making it difficult to find online matches.

 “I'm amazed at what these developers have been able to create with a handful of gameplay mechanics.”